vectorgrp/XCPlite/docs/TECHNICAL.md

 The 2 modes are named **CASDD** and **ACSDD**.
 The A2L variable `project_no` is used to indicate the addressing mode to A2L creators or updaters.
 This is important, because CANape does not support address extensions >0 for parameters in calibration segments.
 Parameters in calibration segments may be accessed by their segment relative address or by their absolute address, using the corresponding address extension.
+Note that this requires that the default page address given to the `XcpCreateCalSeg` function is in the 32 bit address range and has static lifetime.

 ### Absolute Addressing Mode (XCP_ENABLE_ABS_ADDRESSING)